SEO and Page Titles

 Landing Page Titles

-When you create a landing page you can set important SEO considerations for the landing page, including the page title.
+When you create a landing page, you can set key SEO details, including the page title.
 Common landing pages might include pages for About Us, Contact Us, Return Policy, and so on.
-Use the same SEO best practice principles as for other pages.
+Use the same SEO best practices as you do for other pages.
 A good page title for a contact us page is Your Company — Contact Us.

-When using Site Management Tools, you can set the landing page titles when you create the landing page.
-Landing Pages.
+If you use Site Management Tools, you can set the landing page titles as you create the page.
+For more information, see Landing Pages.

-If you use Content Delivery, you can set the landing page titles on the Content Delivery landing page record.
-Using Content Delivery.
+If you use Content Delivery, you can set the landing page titles directly on the Content Delivery landing page record.
+For more information, see Using Content Delivery.

 Facet Search Page Titles

-You can use enhanced pages to set SEO friendly page titles for your search pages.
-This enables you to create unique page titles for the different combination of facet filters applied to the page.
+You can use enhanced pages to set SEO-friendly page titles for your search pages.
+This lets you create unique page titles for different combinations of facet filters applied to the page.
 For example, if a customer filters an item list page for a name brand manufacturer of sports equipment.
 You can set the page title Major Brand Sports Equipment.
 Or if the filter is for men’s loafers for a major designer you can set the page title to Major Designer Men’s Loafers.

-When using Site Management Tools, you set the titles by enhancing the facet page.
-Enhanced Pages.
+If you use Site Management Tools, you set the titles by enhancing the facet page.
+For more information, see Enhanced Pages.

-If you use Content Delivery, you can create a Content Delivery enhanced page to set the title.
-Using Content Delivery.
+If you use Content Delivery, you can create an enhanced page to set the title.
+For more information, see Using Content Delivery.

 Related Topics